Open-Coding-Society/GameHub/navigation/safecomputing.md

 <img src="images/tick.png" alt="Encryption" width="170"/>

+## Verification

+- Verification is a crucial aspect of safe computing, ensuring that users, systems, and software are legitimate and secure.
+- Uses and types of verification
+1. Multi-Factor Authentification (MFA)
+    - Added security process that requires users to verify their identity using multiple independent authentication factors.
+    - Strengthens security by preventing unauthorized access even if passwords are stolen

+2. Digital Structures
+    - A digital signature is a cryptographic technique used to verify the authenticity and integrity of digital documents, messages, and software
+    - Sender would generate a hash, the recipient would decrpt the hash and confirm it matches the original

+## Homework Hack 1
+- Create your own password strength checker based on what you feel is important in a password(add at least one unique check from the popcorn hack)

 ## Homework Hack 2
 Here is a simple code for encrypting characters or words (run in notebook to show output)
 ```python